 I felt as if I were talking in a dream.
-Everything had an air of unreality.
+Everything had an air ofunreality.
 I no longer wanted to die.
 I just wanted to rest.
 "I didn't see any sense in going on-struggling and hoping," I said.
 "I'm a failure, and I know it.
 Why keep on kidding myself?"

-YOU'RE a failure," he said.
-"You must be all of twenty years old -and you're a failure!"
+VOU'RE a failure," he said.
+"You I must be all of twenty years old -and you're a failure!'

 "I'm twenty-three," I said.
 "And I don't think failure has anything to do with how old you are.
-Anyway-it wasn't so much being a failure.
-I-I just got so tired of living the way I was-one day after another-all of them just . . . just days.
+Anyfailure.
+I-I just got so tired of rettes lying on the table.
+"Hey!"

+another-all of them just . . . just days.
 I had ten dollars left when the chance at that radio job came along.
 I spent most of it for some decent stockings and a hat-and now it's all gone.
-I spent the last of it on a hamburger before I came home."
+I spent the last of it on a hamburger before I came he said.
+"You're not broke.
+You still have some cigarettes.
+Can I have one?"